 Storytelling in 280 characters, designing catchy mailers, and grabbing eyes with breathtaking photos—marketers have done it all.
 As social media today has grown into a multifaceted beast, marketing strategies and campaigns of all shapes and sizes have come to be, and it’s not a stretch to say that marketers have tried every single door.
 If they’re stuck, there’s always a window.

 That said, it’s still a bit taboo—even unethical—to put your brand into someone’s private message box unsolicited.
-Not only is it bad marketing, it can get you thrown straight onto your customer’s block list.
+Not only is it bad marketing, but it can also get you thrown straight onto your customer’s block list.
 But it’s also important to reach out and establish rapport, and explore uncharted digital frontiers!
 So what’s a brand to do?

 WhatsApp, of course!
 (Bet your pocket just buzzed in agreement!)

 It should come as no surprise that, with over 1.5 billion users, the messaging app is a barely-tapped gold mine.
 Not only is it a go-to platform for businesses, but it’s also not the most obvious space to market or conduct business—unlike social media giants like Facebook, Twitter, and Instagram that pretty much run on marketing and advertising by brands.

 With a tighter set of features than social networks, a limitation of only 256 people at a time, and the ever-looming threat of coming off as annoying or worse—intrusive—it’s a challenge.
 Because, at the end of the day, WhatsApp isn’t a social media platform, it’s a personal messaging tool.